Bonds versus collectives for higher rate taxpayers

 Capital Gains

 The main factor in analysing the complete tax position is how the underlying investment growth arises.
-If it consists purely of capital growth and no, or little, income the collective will generally be the better choice on tax grounds especially for the higher and additional rate taxpayers.
+If it consists purely of capital growth and no, or little, income the collective has generally be the better choice in recent years on tax grounds , although the reduction in the annual exempt amount/increase in tax rates will bring bonds more into consideration.

 Reinvested Income